yong-asial/monaca-ide-docs/switching-between-new-and-old-ide.md

 1. **Open a Project**
    - Select the project you wish to open.
-   - Click **Open in Cloud IDE** to launch the project in current IDE.
+   - Click **"Open in Cloud IDE"** to launch the project in current IDE.

    ![img](img/switch-to-new-ide/dashboard-old-ide.png)